Kamran Hosseini, MD, PhD

 Mark Baum, JD

-Mark L. Baum is the founder and CEO of Imprimis Pharmaceuticals whose mission is to provide patients and physicians with innovative and affordable ophthalmic drugs in the ocular surgery, glaucoma, and dry eye disease markets.
-Mr. Baum is also a founder and board member of Eton Pharmaceuticals and Surface Pharmaceuticals, as well as a board member and chairman of the audit committee of Ideal Power.
+Mark L. Baum is the founder of and serves as the CEO of Harrow Health, Inc. (NASDAQ: HROW).
+For the 2014-2017 periods, Harrow (formerly Imprimis Pharmaceuticals) was named by Deloitte’s Technology Fast 500™ as one of the fastest growing companies in North America.
+Mr. Baum is also a founder of Eton Pharmaceuticals (NASDAQ: ETON), as well as a founder and board member of Surface Ophthalmics, Melt Pharmaceuticals, and Visionology.com.
+From 2014-2017, Mr. Baum was a senior advisor to Curology.com, a leading tele-dermatology platform.
+Prior to Harrow, as the founder of TBLF, LLC, a private investment fund manager, Mr. Baum made more than 200 investments into more than 40 private and public companies.
+In 1999, Mr. Baum founded YesRx, an HIV-focused pharmacy business.
+Mr. Baum’s advocacy for drug pricing and patient and physician prescription medication accessibility issues has been featured in Op-Ed contributions for the Wall Street Journal and through appearances on numerous national media outlets.
 Mr. Baum was named by Ernst & Young LLP as the 2017 Entrepreneur of the Year™ in the life sciences category for the San Diego region.
-Prior to Imprimis, as the founder of TBLF, LLC, a private investment fund, Mr. Baum made more than 200 investments into more than 40 private and public companies.
-In 1999, Mr. Baum founded YesRx, an HIV-focused pharmacy business.
-Mr. Baum’s advocacy for drug pricing and accessibility issues has been reflected as an Op-Ed contributor for the Wall Street Journal and through appearances on CBS, CNN, MSNBC, Fox Business, Bloomberg and Al Jazeera.
-Mr. Baum is a 1995 cum laude graduate of The University of Texas at Arlington and a 1997 graduate of California Western School of Law.
+Mr. Baum is a graduate, cum laude, of The University of Texas at Arlington and a 1997 graduate of California Western School of Law.

 J. Andy Corley